-Fiberglass resurfacing has been used in the swimming pool for over 30 years.
-However the techniques and methods have evolved over these years.
+Fiberglass resurfacing has been used in the swimming pool for over 40 years.
+Applied properly, it is the perfect finish for swimming pools, as it is corrosion-resistant and extremely durable.
+However the techniques and methods for fiberglass finishes have evolved over these years.
 There is a vast difference between application methods and materials used.

 A BRIEF HISTORY: THE PROBLEMS WITH THE HAND-LAY FIBERGLASS METHOD

 The "hand-lay" method for fiberglass pool finishes was used early on in the industry but this technique had its share of problems.
 This technique requires the applicators to roll the materials (resin and fiberglass mat) onto the pool surface, using paint rollers.
 A lot of white pigment is added to the resin, which helps give the appearance of solid coverage.
 This method does not provide a uniform finish and the finish coat cannot achieve the thickness compared to that of a sprayed-on application.
 In addition, a hand-mixed catalyst will vary from mix to mix, causing an unevenly cured surface.
 The hand-lay method is now not as common in the industry, as many applications suffered from poor surface preparation, bond failures with the old surface, and curing problems with the finish.